 - Stop by Eric the organic market gardener to always have good vegetables and good advice… Don't forget to look at your receipt, a little quote is always written there, enough to leave with a smile!

-- EXPLORE some heirloom fruits and vegetables never found in stores on colorful growers' shelves (butternut, patisson, parsnip…).
+- Discover some heirloom fruits and vegetables never found in stores on colorful growers' shelves (butternut, patisson, parsnip…).

 - Buy a goat pyramid, a specialty of the Indre, from the cheese maker at the bottom of the square

 - Be sure to find tea, cereals or even green household products in the traveling grocery store of the yellow truck.

 - Travel by discovering the Creole flavors stand but also the Dutch waffles of Coeur d'Amos!